ZachStecko/tri-link-django/README.md

 ## tri-link

 This project was originally built from June-July 2018

-This web application is built using Django, serving to demonstrate a way to build a SaaS application with monthly subscription payments using Stripe.
+tri-link is a web application built using Django, serving to demonstrate a way to build a SaaS with monthly subscription payments using Stripe.

 “Type Beats” are a popular marketing strategy for users uploading their music to YouTube.
 A popular format for these videos that are uploaded are a background image, with an audio spectrum matching to the beat of the song.